Patrick Stuart, 8th Earl Castle Stewart: Family

 In 2004, Stuart married his second wife, Gillian Savill.
 She was appointed Deputy Lieutenant of County Tyrone in 2010; she is also a freeman of the City of London and a member of the Peggy Guggenheim Collection Advisory Board.
 Through marriage to Gillian, he has three step-children Elizabeth Maclean, Emma Lochery and Katherine Primus, as well as 3 grandchildren.
 Following the death of Patrick Stuart in November 2023, his wife is now styled Gillian, Countess Castle Stewart.

 Stuart succeeded his father as Earl Castle Stewart in 1961.
+In 1972 the family seat at Stuart Hall, County Tyrone was targeted by an IRA bomb.
 In 2013 Patrick lent his DNA to a University of Strathclyde study that confirmed his descent from Walter Stewart, 6th High Steward of Scotland.
 Thus he was the senior living member of the royal Stewart family, descended in a legitimate male line from Robert II of Scotland.

 Stuart died on 21 November 2023, at the age of 95.